Behaviour Analysis

 Is behaviour analysis CRA eligible?

-Yes, when performed by a licensed behaviour analyst recognized as an authorized medical practitioner in the province where the service was provided.
-Currently, this means Ontario only.
+Yes, when performed by a licensed behaviour analyst recognized as an authorized medical practitioner in the province where the service was provided — currently Ontario only.

 Can I claim behaviour analysis through my HSA?

 Yes.
-If the service is METC eligible — meaning it was provided by a registered behaviour analyst in Ontario — it can be reimbursed through your HSA, subject to your available balance.
+If the service is METC eligible, it can be reimbursed through your HSA.

 Source